-The roof deck was retrofitted to support the added loads of the soil, trees, and Silva Cell system, and, as with most on-structure applications of Silva Cells, a drain board was used to provide drainage at the roof deck level.
-High density foam was also laid on top of the concrete roof of the parking garage to act as a lightweight fill to bring up the grade difference between the existing roof and the plaza elevations, and was installed in variable thickness based on the contour of the existing space.
+The roof deck was retrofitted to support the added loads of the soil, trees, and Silva Cell system, and, as with most on-structure applications of Silva Cells, a drainboard was used to provide drainage at the roof deck level.
+High-density foam was also laid on top of the concrete roof of the parking garage to act as a lightweight fill to bring up the grade difference between the existing roof and the plaza elevations, and was installed in variable thicknesses based on the contour of the existing space.
 Unlike conventional installations, stakes were not needed to affix the frames to the foam.
 In some areas, a concrete cap was poured over the top of the foam, and screws and washers were used to attach the frames to the subgrade concrete.
 In other areas, wood spacers were used between the frames to lodge them in place.

-In total, 1,010 frames and 830 decks were installed in a single layer system across the plaza square on top of the parking garage.
-Because the design criteria called is pedestrian-only, the pavement section over the Silva Cells was able to be reduced from what is normally required to meet H-20 standards and a thinner, pedestrian-only pavement was used.
-Finally, 16 new Autumn Blaze maples were planted on the square, which are expected to grow into a majestic canopy that serves to knit together the Civic Square and the adjacent Jubilee Gardens, creating a space more welcoming to both everyday and celebratory use by residents and visitors.
+In total, 1,010 1X Silva Cells were installed across the plaza square on top of the parking garage.
+Because the design criteria specified pedestrian-only, the pavement section over the Silva Cells was able to be reduced from what is normally required to meet H-20 standards and a thinner pavement was used.
+Finally, 30 Autumn Blaze maples were planted on the square.
+They have since seen a dramatic amount of growth, creating a majestic tree canopy that serves to knit together the Civic Square and the adjacent Jubilee Gardens, creating a space more welcoming to both everyday and celebratory use by residents and visitors.

-Average soil volume per tree: 17.8 m3 (631.25 ft3)
+Amount of soil volume per tree: 17.8 m3 (631.25 ft3)

-Installation Date: November 2011
+Installation date of Silva Cells: November 2011